 JSON Forms is a framework for efficiently developing form-based UIs based on JSON Schema.

 It provides a simple declarative JSON-based language to describe UIs independently of any UI technology.
-Please see here for a jump start on JSON Forms.
+Please see the getting started guide for a jump start on JSON Forms.
 In this article, we highlight one the core benefits of JSON forms, which is being UI technology agnostic.

 JSON Forms’ core is has no dependencies to any existing UI library or framework such as React or Angular.
 That is true for all core services, such as validation and especially, for the specification/design of the UI, which is done in an artefact called “UI schema” and the description of the displayed data done in “JSON Schema”.
 Those two artefacts are translated to a form via a “renderer”, the only component, which has a dependency to a specific UI technology.